Najip/hackintosh-systemmemory-battery-ec-guides/Readme.md

 (like what I was did.
 Sorry [@1Revenger1](https://github.com/1Revenger1). 😔).

 #### 1.6.2 Check OperationRegion type
-Before submitting any issues, ensure you have verified in your decompiled ACPI dump (commonly in `DSDT.dsl`) whether your firmware uses the `EmbeddedContro`l or `SystemMemory` OperationRegion.
+Before submitting any issues, ensure you have verified in your decompiled ACPI dump (commonly in `DSDT.dsl`) whether your firmware uses the `EmbeddedControl` or `SystemMemory` OperationRegion.
 The latter is irrelevant to `ECEnabler.kext`.

 ### 1.7 Existence of `EmbeddedControl` OperationRegion
 This laptop's firmware also has four `EmbeddedControl` OperationRegion.